This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 - Wall compositions, internal dry walls vs. thick outer walls or metal cabinet walls

-- Density of people in area
+- The density of people in the area

 - Height and layout of rooms and surfaces